nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/manhattan.md

 ## Visualization

-You can visualize the Manhatten plot by downloading the coatColor_man.bmp file to our local computers.
+You can visualize the Manhattan plot by downloading the coatColor_man.bmp file to our local computers.
 To do this, open a new terminal window like before (i.e. by selecting the terminal window and typing `cmd+N`).

 Now run the following code to do the actual copying: